michael2012z/BitBible/markdown/Etheridge/files/Phil.md

 12. BUT I wish you to know, my brethren, that my business tendeth the more to the forwarding of the gospel.

-13. For so also my bonds are manifest for the Meshiha in the whole palace,Or, praetorium. and unto all besides.
+13. For so also my bonds are manifest for the Meshiha in the whole palace,

 14. And a multitude of brethren who are in our Lord are strengthened on account of my bonds, and have dared the more fearlessly to speak the word of Aloha.